ZucchiniZe/preworkhub/README.md

 Note the width and height in the URL.
 A width of 770 and height of 480 makes the video be perfectly stretched to fill the iframe.

+## Todo list
+- [ ] create previous and next methods on the video model that use the video num and class date to figure shit out
+- [ ] after the video gets saved, find the duration of the video and save it as well
+- [ ] frontend work
+  - [ ] make it usable
+  - [ ] make it pretty